modalitysystems/modalitysoftware-docs/twa/deploytwa.md

 Pricing to run these Azure components in your tenant vary and are subject to change.
 [View the current price estimate](https://azure.com/e/3c58dcaaa4ee498d92ed80cbec706ea9).

 Once the deployment is complete, if you have opted to include the Notification Service, you will need to provide the Bot Preshared Key to Modality to allow us to authenticate with your deployment.
-This can be found in the parametersFile.json
+This can be found in the parametersFile.json.

 ## Upgrading

 Each time the script is run and regardless of deployment mode that has been chosen, the Teamwork Analytics services are removed and then a new service is installed.
 If you are using a different version script than was used before then that version will be installed.
 When the service starts the database will attempt to be upgraded.
 If a parametersFile exists in the script folder then this will be read and used for the deployment.
-However, if there is no parametersFile then you will need to complete all information as prompted
+However, if there is no parametersFile then you will need to complete all information as prompted.

 ## Updating Power BI apps